As a thought experiment, imagine 100 ladders lined up against a long wall. Each has a 10% probability of falling over.

 One danger of interdependencies is that in the short term, they may make systems appear more stable by getting rid of small fluctuations, but create the potential for massive “black swan” risk or blow-ups.
 By preventing the moderate volatility, you create the possibility of extreme volatility.

-We have seen it happen in markets in the last few weeks.
+We saw it happen in markets in the weeks following the outbreak of COVID-19.

-One plausible explanation for what happened in markets in the last two weeks is that some major hedge funds have blown up some of their positions.
+One plausible explanation for what happened in markets is that some major hedge funds blew up some of their positions.

 It seems that many of these were running what is called a “market neutral book.”
 Market neutral means they have to be long $100 of Stock A and short $100 of Stock B in the same industry.
 For example, if you expect Coke to outperform Pepsi, you could be long Coke and short Pepsi.